dolla-consortium/consensus/README.md

     - Add/Remove/Grant/Revoke a Member in the Consortium
     - Update the version of the consensus running
     - etc...
-  - Each Consensus Sections folds a specific logic over the consensus events appended into the **Consensus Ledger** (Ledger = persisted stream).
+  - Each Consensus Sections folds/projects a specific logic over the consensus events appended into the **Consensus Ledger** (Ledger = persisted stream).

 ## Sections